 Step One: Paint the plaque.

-Start by painting the entire wooden plaque pink.
-I mixed red and pink acrylic paint to get the right shade of “watermelon pink”.
-If your plaque has slats, make sure to paint in between each slat.
+Start by painting the entire wood plaque pink.
+I mixed red and pink acrylic paint together to get the right shade of “watermelon pink”.
+If your plaque has slats like mine, make sure to paint in between each slat.

 The last color to add is a darker green, making sure to cover the sides of the plaque with the dark green as well.